FluxML/Flux.jl/docs/src/training/training.md

 !!! note "Implicit-style optimiser state"
-    This `setep` makes another tree-like structure.
+    This `setup` makes another tree-like structure.
 Old versions of Flux did not do this, and instead stored a dictionary-like structure within the optimiser `Adam(0.001)`.
     This was initialised on first use of the version of `update!` for "implicit" parameters.